dannypv05261/my-home-dns-architecture/README.md

   * If all CoreDNSs are dead, the Pihole can query from unbound directly
   * If Unbounds are dead, the CoreDNS can query directly from public DNS
   * If 1.1.1.1 is dead, the unbound can still query from 1.0.0.1 or even NextDNS, etc
-* Make every components replacable, standalone, robust and stateless under Mircoservice architecture without mounting physical volume
+* Make every components replacable, standalone, robust and stateless under Mircoservice architecture without mounting physical volume for config storage
   * Let say you replace from Pi-hole to AdGuard Home, chaning another VPN provider, removing CoreDNS because you don't run K8S.
 We just need to change the upstream DNS servers.
 * All the stuff run in a Kubernete cluster
   * You may also apply the same idea on docker-compose